 What are the health risks?

-According to the US Environmental Protection Agency, health risks of exposure to VOCs include eye, nose, and throat irritation; headaches, loss of coordination, memory impairment, and nausea.
+According to the US Environmental Protection Agency, health risks of exposure to VOCs include eye, nose, and throat irritation, headaches, loss of coordination, memory impairment, and nausea.
 Not to mention damage to the liver, kidney, and central nervous system.
 The EPA also notes that some VOCs are either suspected or known to cause cancer in humans.
-One common side-effect of VOCs is Sick Building Syndrome, or reports of breathing problems and respiratory irritations experienced by the occupants of a new or newly renovated building.
+One common side effect of VOCs is sick building syndrome (SBS), or reports of breathing problems and respiratory irritations experienced by the occupants of a new or newly renovated building.

 "There's no question that the VOCs in paint and spray paint are toxic," Fedder says.
 "It just depends on which compound you're talking about, since they vary in toxicity."

 Above: Photograph via DIY Window Boxes: Build It Yourself for a Perfect Fit.